bormaxi8080/osint-timeline/DRAFT.md

 Port Killer.
 A powerful cross-platform port management tool for developers and devops.
 Monitor ports, manage Kubernetes port forwards, integrate Cloudflare Tunnels, and kill processes with one click: https://github.com/productdevbook/port-killer

+Trafexia - Mobile Traffic Interceptor.
+A powerful desktop application for intercepting and analyzing HTTP/HTTPS traffic from mobile devices.
+Built with Electron, Vue 3, and TypeScript: https://github.com/danieldev23/trafexia

 ----

 **Flipper Zero & Other Devices:**